-Floors including sub-floors
+Floors including Sub-floors

-Repair category 2
+Repair Category 1

-Notes Staining noted to areas of flooring however this was found to be dry, where accessible for testing.
-Loose and uneven flooring noted.
-This should be investigated further when floor coverings are removed.
-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Sections of flooring are loose and uneven.